Covid 19 coronavirus lockdown: Auckland Mayor Phil Goff on extension - 'Do not panic buy'

 - Covid 19 coronavirus lockdown: Two Tokoroa cases confirmed, Māngere church congregation told to...

+"The extension of the wage subsidy and the leave scheme will be crucial to support businesses as we navigate the next two weeks," Goff said after the announcement.

+Goff said it had been devastating moving back into level 3 this week after a new Covid-19 outbreak.

-"After enjoying our almost unique status of being Covid free for over 100 days, it's devasting for all of us to see its reemergence.
+"After enjoying our almost-unique status of being Covid-free for over 100 days, it's devastating for all of us to see its re-emergence.

 "However, we know from experience that going hard and going early is the best way to stop Covid-19's spread.

-"Melbourne's experience shows us that if we don't take that approach, Covid's spread can be rampant, with a big cost on human well-being and lives.
-In the end an even stricter lockdown becomes necessary, which has high economic costs as well.
+"Melbourne's experience shows us that if we don't take that approach, Covid's spread can be rampant, with a big cost on human wellbeing and lives.
+In the end, an even stricter lockdown becomes necessary, which has high economic costs as well.

 "I welcome the fact that we are not going back to a level 4 lockdown.
 But even at level 3 I know this means personal sacrifices for people and for businesses and I thank Aucklanders for that."